 There is no doubt that buying a property can be one of life’s most stressful experiences and a big part of this can be waiting to hear if your mortgage application has been approved.

-The intention of this guide is to give you an idea of how long each step of the mortgage application process takes from seeing a mortgage broker and getting a mortgage agreement in principle, to getting a mortgage application underway once a property has been found and getting a mortgage offer.
-Then onto the exciting part of completing, picking up your keys and owning your very own property.
+The intention of this guide is to make sure you have an idea of how long each step of the mortgage application process takes from seeing a mortgage broker and getting a mortgage agreement in principle, to get an application underway once a property has been found and getting a mortgage offer.
+Then onto the exciting part of completing, picking up your keys and owning your very own home.

 So, you are about to buy a house or perhaps you are just about to start looking for a property.
 The first piece of information you will need is how much of a mortgage you will be able to get.
 Each bank and building society will produce an agreement in principle for you if you ask them which is usually the maximum amount the lender would be willing to lend you, based on your income and any debts you may have.
 It usually takes 24 hours to get a mortgage agreement in principle.